 Does Your Loved One Have an Executor?

 An executor is the person who represents your estate, in charge of paying off debts, controlling your assets, and distributing them to the beneficiaries on your will.

-We’re always available to help guide you towards the answers and assistance you need after a death.
-Simply call us at (863) 401-4086 to discuss your needs with a funeral professional.
+Kersey Funeral Home is available to help guide you toward the answers and assistance you need.
+Call us at (863) 401-4086 to discuss your needs with a funeral professional.